manictime/manictime-client-plugin-example/README.md

 This is example of how to create custom ManicTime client plugins.
 ManicTime client supports two different types of plugins, Timeline plugin and Tag source plugin.

-<b>Timeline plugin</b> provides data and functionality that is presented in ManicTime as a new Timeline.
+<b>Timeline plugin</b> provides data and functionality presented in ManicTime as a new Timeline.

 <picture of timeline>